mattmuroya/noto/README.md

 Noto is a secure, user-authenticated, session-based note-taking application backend built with Node.js, Express, and PostgreSQL.
 It demonstrates layered REST API architecture with request parsing, schema validation, and error handling.
-Formatting, linting, testing, builds, migration, and deployment are fully automated with GitHub Actions CI/CD.
+Formatting, linting, testing, builds and migration are fully managed via GitHub Actions CI/CD.

+Noto is currently a backend-only API.
+A live demo hosted on Render with a Supabase PostgreSQL instance is available at: https://noto-uq09.onrender.com/.
+Please note that responses from demo application may be delayed up to a minute as the server spins down between requests to save on resources.

 ## Features